open-vela/apps_crypto_mbedtls/docs/architecture/psa-migration/strategy.md

 runtime, RAM usage or code size penalty), for example just a bunch of `#define`s, essentially mapping `mbedtls_` APIs to their `psa_` equivalent.

-Unfortunately that's unlikely fully work.
+Unfortunately that's unlikely to fully work.
 For example, the MD layer uses the same context type for hashes and HMACs, while the PSA API (rightfully) has distinct operation types.
 Similarly, the Cipher layer uses the same context type for unauthenticated and AEAD ciphers, which again the PSA API